paigeweber13/yacs/README.md

 # YACS - Yet Another C++ Starter

+Uses Catch2 for testing.
+Choose between conan/CMake or GNU make for builds.

 # Motivation

 There are many high-quaity C++ boilerplates in existence already.
 However, I